 How to Fix the Windows Update Error 8024402F

-Error 8024402F is a windows update error.
-Usually, it is not noticeable and most of the users notice it when they try to install or run windows updates manually.
+Error 8024402F is a Windows update error.
+Usually, it is not noticeable, and most users notice it when they try to install or run Windows updates manually.

-You must know that in production environments windows updates should always be turned off, for home and personal use, they are fine but not if you have important data without any back up.
+You must know that in production environments, Windows updates should always be turned off.
+For home and personal use, they are fine, but not if you have important data without a backup.

-Techs like us prefer keeping the updates off unless we test them on a staging systems, if all goes well then we do the update.
-The reason why i am writing this is to make you aware that updates are not always successful and do not always go with the flow.
+Techs like us prefer keeping the updates off unless we test them on staging systems.
+If all goes well, then we perform the update.
+The reason why I am writing this is to make you aware that updates are not always successful and do not always go with the flow.

-The update error 8024402F is quite common among the Windows users.
-This error prevents you from updating your Windows and can happen on Windows 7, 8, 8.1 and 10.
+The update error 8024402F is quite common among Windows users.
+This error prevents you from updating your Windows and can occur on Windows 7, 8, 8.1, and 10.

-In order to fix this issue; we need to check the update logs file.
-And in order to open the logs file, the easiest way is to press and hold the CTRL key and Press R (this work’s on almost all versions of Windows including Windows 10)
+In order to fix this issue, we need to check the update logs file.
+To open the logs file, the easiest way is to press and hold the CTRL key and press R (this works on almost all versions of Windows, including Windows 10).

 windowsupdate1

-After you click OK; a note pad file will open.
-The first column/field represents the date; scroll down to the bottom so we can see the latest entries in the log file.
-Every time, you run windows update, a record/entry is added into the log file.
+After you click ‘OK,’ a Notepad file will open.
+The first column/field represents the date; scroll down to the bottom to see the latest entries in the log file.
+Each time you run Windows Update, a record/entry is added to the log file.

-see the sample log below; and locate the line in bold in your logs of windowsupdate
+See the sample log below, and locate the line in bold in your Windows Update logs.

 WARNING: Send failed with hr = 80072efe.